Classified Information and Personnel Security Clearances

 8. Conduct a self-inspection program for the purpose of evaluating all security procedures applicable to the facility’s operations.
 Schedule a formal self- inspection so as to occur at a reasonable interval, i.e., midway between regularly scheduled government inspections conducted by the cognizant security office.
 Self-inspections shall consist of an audit of all of the facility’s operations in light of its SPP and the requirements of the NISPOM for Safeguarding classified information.
 As a minimum, self-inspection will include all elements normally inspected by the cognizant security office.
 Deficiencies identified as a result of self- inspections shall be corrected as expeditiously as possible.
 The University shall maintain a record of the dates upon which the self-inspection has been accomplished, and this record must be available for review during the next regularly scheduled inspection by the cognizant security office.

-Cleared Employees: When work to be performed in conjunction with classified contracts or sub-contracts necessitates that an employee or official be officially cleared for access to classified information, the employee should initiate the clearance process by contacting the Security Officer.
+Cleared Employees: When work to be performed in conjunction with classified contracts or sub-contracts necessitates that an employee or official be officially cleared for access to classified information, the employee should initiate the clearance process by contacting the Facility Security Officer.
 In addition, each cleared employee will:

 1. Be responsible for insuring the integrity of the Security Program at George Mason University.